callysto/training-manual/markdown/reviews.md

 6. Does the notebook complete its curriculum objective?

-If the notebook you're reviewing has problems with any of the above, it will be important that you're clear with the developer as to what the issue is, and any suggestions you have for fixing those problems.
-Don't just tell the developer something like "your notebook is inappropriate for the intended audience" without also telling them _why_ and any suggestions you may have to fix it.
-Getting the developer to fix these issues will be considerably more efficient if they're given a starting point/reasons why they need to make changes.
+If the notebook you are reviewing has any of the issues listed above be *clear* and *specific*.
+For example instead of "your notebook is inappropriate for the intended audience" tell them *why*.
+Also tell them *where* the mistake or improvements are and provide actionable ways to fix it.

-### More Specific Basic Aesthetic Points
+### Specific Notebook Aesthetics
-We also want our notebooks to "look good".
-There is certainly no expectation that each notebook should appear as if it was masterfully constructed by a graphic designer, but little stylistic things are important.
 Below is a list of common stylistic issues to watch out for.

 1. Does the notebook use consistent title formatting?
    - Is the title of the notebook created with `# Title`?